 Students may also participate in semester abroad programs in ABA-approved programs throughout the world.
 These programs enable students to study international or comparative law while earning credits toward their JD.

 In addition, California Western offers a vibrant internship program, where students can receive course credit while receiving real-world experience.
 Students can intern at law firms, government agencies, international institutions, or nongovernmental organizations in the United States and throughout the world.

 Students interested in international law can pursue other opportunities.
 Students may be invited to join the California Western International Law Journal, which is one of the oldest international law journals in the country.
 Students may also participate in the interscholastic Jessup International Law Moot Court team, which has competed successfully for many years.

-For more information, please contact Professors James Cooper and John Noyes.
+For more information, please contact Professors James Cooper.